Pints, Pounds, & Pâté

 in England and Scotland Without a Car

-Alrighty, we've gotten through most of the tips and logistics - let's start talking about the actual destinations!
-I've intermingled Scotland and England in here, so if you're only looking for one, feel free to brush up on the others - hopefully you'll be heading there soon enough!
+Let's start talking about the actual destinations!
+I've intermingled Scotland and England in here, so if you're only looking for one, why not brush up on the others - hopefully you'll be heading there soon enough.

-I have taken all of these trips, by train and public transit as described.
 I've also noted some of my mistakes and things I would do differently.
 I generally link to full blog posts, if I've written them, rather than re-hashing everything here.
-Follow the links to read more!
+Follow the links to read more about each individual day/weekend trip.

 London to Stamford